tpalzkill/function_ish/README.md

 Your job is to make all these JavaScript tests pass.

-- Open the `part1/assignment.js` file in a new tab in your text editor.
+- Open the `part1/assignment.js` file in your text editor.
 - Read the instructions on for each incorrect function.
 - Write code to make each function pass the test.